• Ebook

 Only 5 steps and 30 minutes stand between you and the most perfect vegan gluten-free chocolate chip cookies ever!

-Step 3.
-Finish and chill the dough: Pour the wet ingredients into the bowl with dry ingredients.
+3. Finish and chill the dough: Pour the wet ingredients into the bowl with dry ingredients.
 Mix well until the dough is smooth and shiny.
-Add the chocolate chips and mix well.
+Fold in the chocolate chips and mix well.
 Cover the bowl with a lid, beeswrap, or plastic wrap and place it in the refrigerator for at least 2 hours to chill.

 Hint: If baking with a silicone liner like silpat, expect the baking time to be 3-5 minutes longer than if using parchment paper.
 The cookies are finished when the edges are golden brown with a little spotty golden brown coloring on the top.